-During his time at LIU, Andrew has been coached by Wynton Marsalis, members of Kronos String Quartet, Shanghai String Quartet, Sybarite-5 and many other musicians that have already excelled in their respective domains.
-Krahm has studied under the violin studio of Dr. Dale Stuckenbruck, saxophone studios of Dr. Tim Ruedeman and T.K Blue.
-He recently began to privately study conducting under the tutelage of Dr. James McRoy.
+During his time at LIU, Andrew has been coached by Shanghai String Quartet, Sybarite-5 Wynton Marsalis, members of Kronos String Quartet, and many other artists.
+Krahm has studied in the violin studio of Dr. Dale Stuckenbruck, saxophone studios of Dr. Tim Ruedeman and T.K Blue.
+He recently began to privately study conducting under the tutelage of Dr. James McRoy and his supervisor Professor Maureen Hynes.

-In his spare time, Krahm is an active member of the Rockville Centre Fire Department and is soon to be a Lieutenant of his company.
-He has been an active instructor in Chinese Gojo for several years as a second degree black belt.
+In his spare time, Krahm is an active member of the Rockville Centre Fire Department and is currently the Second Lieutenant of his company; Defender Hose Company Number One.
+He has been an active instructor in Chinese Gojo for several years as a second-degree black belt and has been a student for almost two decades.

 Matt Hart is a current Music Education student at the Aaron Copland School of Music at Queens College.
 He has been playing trumpet for the past 12 years.
 He was a principal trumpet player throughout grade school and holds the position in the Symphonic Wind Ensemble in college.
 He has been involved in music festivals since middle school performing in SCMEA Division 1 and 3, as well as SCMEA Jazz Day.